 Before taking a class, check whether the instructor is registered with the Yoga Alliance, a certification that requires at least 200 hours of training in yoga techniques and teaching.
 You may also want to sit in and observe the class that interests you.

 You could also try using a yoga DVD.
 Websites, DVDs, and books can't compare to learning yoga poses from a teacher, but they can help you find out more.
 They can be especially helpful if you have already taken yoga classes and want to practice at home.
-And also can try one of the many yoga apps available for smartphones and other devices.

 Dress comfortably for your first yoga session in clothing that allows you to move your body fully.
 Stretchy shorts or pants and a T-shirt or tank top are best.
 Yoga is practiced barefoot, so you don't have to worry about special shoes.